 The Montclair Art Museum focuses its collection and exhibitions on American and Native American art and the relationships between them.
 Works range from the 18th century to the present.
 Native American objects include distinguished examples of baskets, textiles and jewelry.
 The museum offers art classes for children and adults, as well as diverse educational and public programs.

 2 for 1 admission, $3.00 off general public ticket price to the Bickford Theatre, 10% off gift shop purchases over $10.00.

 Explore and celebrate the arts, sciences, and humanities through exhibitions, educational programs, performing arts and special events.
 Open Tuesday — Sunday.

-$5 off admissions (General Admission: $16.
+$5 off standard admission.
+(Discount not applicable when admission is already reduced.)
+General Admission: $16.
 Seniors: $14.
 Students: $12.
 Members: FREE.
 18 and under: Free.
-This does not include groups.
-Group Rate (8 or more): $12.
-All groups must make reservations, including during Pay-What-You-Wish hours.
 Thursdays from 6:00PM to 9:00PM: Pay-What-You-Wish.
 KLM Fridays from 6:00PM to 9:00PM: Pay-What-You-Wish.
 The Museum of Arts and Design (MAD) explores the value of making across all fields of contemporary creative practice.
 The museum focuses on the ways in which artists and designers transform the world around us, through processes ranging from the hand-made to the digital.

 $2.00 off admission.
 15% off Pickman Museum Shop.